apple/apple-llvm-infrastructure-tools/docs/git-apple-llvm-fwd.md

 push apple refs/remotes/llvm/master:refs/heads/llvm/master
 push apple refs/remotes/llvm/release/*:refs/heads/llvm/release/*

+# Optionally, include tags...
+remote-tags llvm
+push apple refs/remote-tags/llvm/llvmorg-*:refs/tags/llvmorg-*
 ```

 ### Desired syntax and behaviour

 Once the configuration is in the destination remote, we should change the tool
 to take destination remote on the command-line and look up configuration in its
-`FETCH_HEAD` (after cloning, etc.).
-The only change to syntax is that `push`
+`HEAD` (after cloning, etc.).
+The only change to syntax is that `push` doesn't
-doesn't take a remote name, since it's set up on the command-line.
+take a remote name, since it's set up on the command-line.

 #### Example once the configuration moves to the destination repository